Car Insurance Billing and Payment: How It Works and Your Options

 Autopay (Automatic Payment)

 Autopay links your bank account or credit/debit card to your policy so payments are pulled automatically on your due date.
-Many insurers offer a discount — sometimes equivalent to a full month's premium savings — just for enrolling in autopay.
+Most major insurers offer an autopay discount — Progressive and State Farm, for instance, offer up to 15% off your premium — just for enrolling.
+Some carriers only apply the full discount when you use bank draft (ACH) rather than a credit card, so check the fine print.

 Pros